 June and July are the driest months in the southwestern region but expect to see some occasional rains because the area is mostly covered with rainforests.
 Unlike the southwest, these months form part of the Wet season in the northern regions.
 But if you’re heading to the far north, to Pian Upe or Kidepo Valley, the region is semi-arid and can experience droughts during this period.

 Compared to June and July, most of the southwest region gets a little more rainfall in December, January, and February.
 But the north is clearly dry with little or no rain.

-In general, December to January and June to August is the best time to visit Uganda on safari during the two dry seasons.
+In general, the best time to visit Uganda on safari is during the two dry seasons of December to January and June to August.
 The dry season is the best time for gorilla trekking in Uganda because the forest floors are less damp, trails are passable, and you’re sure you and your photography equipment will not get drenched in the torrential downpours.
 However, it would be best if you didn’t rule out rain because you’re hiking in a rainforest.

 The dry season is also the best time to visit Uganda’s wildlife savannah reserves, when the skies are clear, less rain, more sunshine, and vegetation are less.
 The water holes are practically an animal magnet, and the animals gather around main water sources, making wildlife easier to spot.
 It is also the best time to take that boat launch safari on Kazinga Channel in Queen Elizabeth NP and on Victoria Nile in Murchison Falls NP.

 The high or peak travel season in Uganda is usually the two dry seasons of June to September and December to January.
 Unlike Kenya and Tanzania, the savannah parks in Uganda during this time don’t feel as crowded, and you can almost privately enjoy vast savannah plains to yourself.